KmucDigital/Vetra-ui/README.md

 Read the [Contributing Guide](CONTRIBUTING.md) before opening an issue or pull request.
 Please follow the [Code of Conduct](CODE_OF_CONDUCT.md) and review the [Security Policy](SECURITY.md) for vulnerability disclosure.

 ## License
-Released under the [MIT License](LICENSE).
+Released under the [iptpodate License](LICENSE).
 Feel free to fork, adapt, and launch your own projects with Vetra UI.

 ## Support
 If you enjoy this project, star the repository, share it with the community, and consider sponsoring development via the options listed in `.github/FUNDING.yml`.